polystat/polystat-cli/README.md

 * The subcommand specifies which files should be analyzed (`.eo`, `.java` or `.py`).
 More languages can be added in the future.
 * Analyzes the input files in the `--in` directory.
 If `--in` is not specified, defaults to reading the input language code from stdin.
 * `--in` can also accept a path which leads to a file.
 In this case, only the specified file will be analyzed.
 * The temporary files produced by analyzers are to be stored in `--tmp` directory.
 If `--tmp` is not specified, temporary files will be stored in the OS-created tempdir.
 Each target language may have a different structure of the files in the temporary directory.
 It is assumed that the `path` supplied by `--tmp` points to an empty directory.
 If not, the contents of the `path` will be purged.
+If the `--tmp` option is specified but the directory it points to does not exist, it will be created.

 ## Configuration options
 * `--include` and `--exclude` respectively define which rules should be included/excluded from the analysis run.
 These options are mutually exclusive, so specifying both should not be valid.
 If neither option is specified, all the available analyzers will be run.
 The list of available rule specifiers can be found via `polystat list` command.